10 Trader Joes Frozen Meals Make Dinner a Breeze

 #8 Mushroom and Truffle Flatbread

 I couldn’t do a frozen food round up without including a pizza.
 Pizza is one of my favorite foods!
-There are a lot of options at Trader Joe’s but I picked this one out because it has great flavor and while yes, is a little higher in sodium than these other options, it’s still reasonable for a pizza.
+There are a lot of pizza options for your Trader Joes dinner, but I picked this one out because it has great flavor and while yes, is a little higher in sodium than these other options, it’s still reasonable for a pizza.

 Notes: